Wire-Network/wire-docs/docs/smart-contract-development/smart-contract-basics.md

 - **Actions**: These are the entry points for your contract.
 Actions are functions that you define to interact with and modify data.
 - **Tables**: These are used to store persistent data within your smart contract on the blockchain.

-We’ll explore this topic in greater detail in the following sections.
+We’ll explore these topics in greater detail in the future sections.